harshitpaunikar1/local-business-profit-planning/.github/project-buildup-history.md

 - Task summary: After stepping away for a bit, came back and wrapped a repeated block in a helper function since it showed up three times.
 - Deliverable: Good enough to not be embarrassing.
+## 2022-06-08 - Day 5: Content outline

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to list the sections, messages, and data that need to appear in the project and make the whole thing feel less half baked.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+I was also trying to keep the idea grounded so it did not drift into random features for no reason.
+- Deliverable: I wrapped up the day with content outline mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.